Finding the Way Through Your Depression Addiction Treatment

 A question weighing heavily on parents’, spouses’, or girlfriends’ minds is if depression causes addiction and substance use, or if it is the other way around.
 Frankly, it is difficult to determine, and it gets to be a bit of a “chicken or egg” question.

 What we can say is that Windward Way can treat your (or your loved ones’) substance-use disorder and depression in both our drug and alcohol rehabs.
-We want to pass along the hope of a new life for the men we serve.
+We want to pass along the hope of a new life for the men and women we serve.
 Pick up the phone; call us now and we’ll show you how we can help: 855-491-7694.

 Information about Depression and Addiction